 A conversation with Nazhat Shameem Khan, Fiji’s permanent representative to the United Nations in Geneva and Fiji’s ambassador to Switzerland.
-This conversation took place at the GIS for a Sustainable World Conference where Ambassador Khan delivered a keynote that focused on sustainable development goals and climate action.
+This conversation took place at the GIS for a Sustainable World Conference that UNOSAT co-hosted where Ambassador Khan delivered a keynote that focused on sustainable development goals and climate action.

 As rising sea levels force relocation from coastal villages in Fiji, the country’s leaders are escalating climate change concerns on behalf of all small island developing states.